Skip to main content

 What skills and capabilities are in the team and organization?
 How does it match market trends and the organization’s future needs?

 The initial team’s skills and seniority were similar, with several exceptions.
 The team needed more specialized expertise and capable seniors to mentor others.
 I need to start planning skills acquisitions.
 In a way, my democratic leadership style was sabotaging me.
 I had to guide team members to help them to meet future needs.
-And I needed to lobby in management about future needs.
+I also needed to lobby management about future needs.

 Staff